-- Conservation of Habitats and Species and Regulations 2010.
-(As amended).
-This gives additional protection to bats roosting in trees, and their roosts. - Environment (Wales) Act 2016 Consistent with the Wellbeing and Future Generations (Wales) Act 2015, and the Environment (Wales) Act 2016, in exercising its functions the Council will seek to maintain and enhance biodiversity and promote ecosystem resilience.
+Consistent with the Wellbeing and Future Generations (Wales) Act 2015, and the Environment (Wales) Act 2016, in exercising its functions the Council will seek to maintain and enhance biodiversity and promote ecosystem resilience.
 It will consider fully the effects on wildlife of any necessary works to trees that it carries out, and it will ensure that all works are compliant with relevant legislation.
 Works will be carried out in such a way as to minimise any adverse impact on wildlife.
 Where urgent works are required on grounds of health and safety, these issues will be considered and where possible measures adopted to safeguard biodiversity, but public safety will remain of primary importance.
-See also CCC Ecological Advice Notes:

-- 1 Nesting Bird

-- 9 Bats and Trees

 2.2.14 Guidelines for the management of trees adjacent to the highway on Carmarthenshire County Council owned land.

-While the majority of trees adjacent to our roads are situated on privately owned land, there are instances where road side trees are owned and managed by the County Council, often where land has been purchased for road building and associated landscaping.
+While the majority of trees adjacent to our roads are situated on privately owned land, there are instances where roadside trees are owned and managed by the County Council, often where land has been purchased for road building and associated landscaping.
 In such instances trees will be managed with the safety of the public and biodiversity in mind.
-Management may also include thinning of road side landscape planting areas so as to develop the stability of the trees that will be grown on to maturity.
-All trees on Council owned land are to be subject to regular inspections to assess their condition consistent with the Council's Tree Safety Operational Plan Procedure (which is covered in a separate document).
+Management may also include thinning of roadside landscape consistent with silvicultural practice.
+All trees on Council owned land are to be subject to regular inspections to assess their condition consistent with the Council's Tree Management Strategy, section 2.1.

 2.2.15 Management of hedgerows on CCC land.